 A lot of old school boxing trainers frown on weight training, yet we often associate boxing with strength and power.
-Aside from agility and endurance, a boxer has to have some physical strength because it is essentially a combat sport, regardless of whether you’re Sugar Ray Leonard or Ali dancing around the ring or Rocky Marciano or Tyson in your face.
+Aside from agility and endurance, a boxer has to have some physical strength because it is essentially a combat sport, regardless of whether you’re Sugar Ray Leonard or Ali dancing around the ring or a Rocky Marciano or Tyson with an in your face style.

 You disagree?
-Well in 1974, boxing legend Muhammad Ali beat George Foreman, the strongest and most feared boxer on the planet by planting his feet and standing in his face in Zaire’s Rumble in the Jungle.
-Why didn’t Foreman just pick up Ali and throw him out of the ring?
+Well in 1974, boxing legend Muhammad Ali beat George Foreman, the strongest and most feared boxer on the planet by planting his feet and standing in his face in the Rumble in the Jungle in Zaire.
+Ali had stopped dancing so why didn’t Foreman just bully Ali around the ring?
 It’s because Ali was no slouch.
-Years of pounding a heavy bag, press ups, squats, medicine ball exercises and even chopping trees gave him a formidable physical constitution as well as his incredible skill.
+Years of pounding a heavy bag, press-ups, squats, medicine ball exercises and even chopping trees gave him a formidable physical constitution as well as his incredible skill.
 Research from the University of Copenhagen shows a 17 per cent increase in strength from punch bag exercises alone.

 The high intensity anaerobic and aerobic exercise routines in boxing will have your heart and lungs maxed out as they adapt to the demands of the sport.
-Boxing movements are quick and powerful – and if that isn’t enough, they also involve the exertion of strength.
+Boxing movements are quick and powerful – and if that isn’t enough, they also involve a substantial amount of physical exertion.
 This combination will give an optimised cardiovascular workout.

 Boxing tops the calorie-burning rankings and there’s research to back it up.
 A study by health and wellbeing supplement firm Forza, found that boxers burn 800 calories an hour.
 The only other sports that came close to that were squash and rowing, on 748 and 740 respectively.
 While professional boxers burn upwards of 800 calories an hour, the average gym male will burn between 500-800 and women 400-800.